MV Rachel Corrie: 2009–present

 After being seized by the High Court on behalf of the ITF, the ship was sold at auction in Dundalk for €70,000 to the Free Gaza Movement on 30 March 2010.
 This enabled ITF Inspector Ken Fleming to pay the crew their arrears.
 It was outfitted at Brown's Quay in Dundalk, Ireland, for use in a voyage to Gaza.
 While there, a significant amount of navigational equipment worth between €15,000 and €20,000 was stolen from the vessel.

 The ship was renamed in honor of Rachel Corrie, an American college student crushed to death by an Israeli army bulldozer while trying to prevent a house demolition in Gaza.

 The vessel was launched on 12 May 2010 from Dundalk with the full title MV Rachel Corrie.

 2010 Gaza journey

-MV Rachel Corrie had intended to sail with the six ships of the Gaza Freedom Flotilla, but was unable to join the other ships because of mechanical problems that forced it to undergo repairs in Malta, possibly resulting from Israeli sabotage.
+MV Rachel Corrie had intended to sail with the six ships of the Gaza Freedom Flotilla, but was unable to join the other ships because of mechanical problems that forced it to undergo repairs in Malta, with unsubstantiated allegations of Israeli sabotage.
 The other six ships were confronted by a raid on 30 May 2010.
 In the violent clashes that followed, nine Turkish activists were killed and several dozen activists and ten IDF soldiers were injured.

 The ship got underway on 31 May 2010, with her crew insisting that they would go to Gaza.
 Despite repeated requests by the Irish Government and others to let the ship through to Gaza, Israeli commandos boarded the ship from speed boats at around noon on 5 June 2010, in international waters about 30 km from Gaza, seized control, and took ship and passengers to Israel.